 Nevertheless, while these final two provisions are welcome, they do not negate the harmful aspects of the Act, including its overly-generous religious exceptions, and the complete lack of anti-vilification coverage for LGBTI South Australians.

-It remains to be seen whether the new Liberal Government, under Premier Steven Marshall, will take any action to improve any aspect of the South Australian Equal Opportunity Act 1984.
+It remains to be seen whether the Liberal Government, under Premier Steven Marshall, will take any action to improve the South Australian Equal Opportunity Act 1984.